62,950 COMPLAINTS HAVE BEEN FILED.

 They told the 12-year-old that they were searching for Maoists, members of the armed group waging war against the government.

 They drank all of the alcohol in the house as they searched.
 Then, they demanded she show them the sheds out back.

-“They did bad things to me,” says Sima, who asked to use only her first name because of stigma against survivors of sexual assault.
+“They did bad things to me,” says Sima, who asked to use only her first name because of stigma against against people who have experienced sexual assault.

 Three men raped the girl before she lost consciousness.

 Sima, now an adult, is one of more than 60,000 people who has lodged a claim with Nepal’s Truth and Reconciliation Commission, a body set up to investigate human rights violations, promote reconciliation and recommend financial relief to those whose lives were ripped apart during the country’s civil war that raged from 1996 to 2006.

 But she is one of just 322 whose claim alleges sexual assault.